Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: The block multilevel structures

 \subsection{The block structure of \texorpdfstring{$B_n$}{B\_n}}

 As in the case of the matrix $\{A_n\}_n$, we begin our analysis by examining the structure of $\{B_n\}_n$.
 It is helpful to regard $B_n$ as a rectangular block matrix of the form

-where $B_{x,n}$ and $B_{y,n}$ are rectangular matrices of dimensions $(16n^2 + O(n)) \times (8n^2 + O(n))$.
-Unlike the case of $A_n$, it is important to note that $B_{x,n} \neq B_{y,n}$, and both are independent of the viscosity function $\mu(x,y)$.
+where $B_{x,n}$ and $B_{y,n}$ are rectangular matrices of dimensions $(8n^2 - O(n)) \times (2n^2 - O(n))$.
+Unlike the case of $A_n$, it is important to note that $B_{x,n} \neq B_{y,n}$ and both are independent of the viscosity function $\mu(x,y)$.
 Consequently, using the same approximation process used for $A_n$, we will show that the singular value symbol of the resulting matrix sequences resembles a bivariate function depending only on the frequency variables $f(\theta_1,\theta_2)$ with $\theta_i \in [-\pi,\pi]$.
-Without loss of generality, we perform the singular value analysis on the transpose $B_n^T$.

-Again, from the construction of $B_{n}$, one can identify a periodic block pattern along the diagonal.
+Without loss of generality, we perform the singular value analysis on the transpose $B_n^T$.\\ Again, from the construction of $B_{n}$ one can identify a periodic block pattern along the diagonal.
 We have the following block structure: